Subjective Quality Database and Objective Study of Compressed Point Clouds With 6DoF Head-Mounted Display: Subjective Experiment for PCQA

-\item \textbf{Rendering:} Point clouds are appropriate to freely represent objects and scenes in immersive applications, providing a novel experience of 6FoF.
-Different from traditional 2D media, rendering and display devices are critical issues for visualization of point clouds. \\ Contrary to 2D views generated from virtual cameras around point clouds in limited tracks, we developed an actively interactive VR experiment software for subjects to observe point cloud models in an unrestricted way, avoiding any occlusion.
-Our experiment software was created in Unity (version 5.6.5f1), exploiting the SteamVR plugin (version 1.2.3) to connect VR headsets.
-Point Cloud Viewer and Tools (version 2.20) helped us import and view data of point clouds inside Unity.
-Particularly, a large size of point cloud files might take up too much memory and cause a system hang.
-We first packed all the resources related to rendering point clouds like prefabs and meshes, and dynamically loaded the asset bundles in an asynchronous way to improve software stability.
-Particularly, the default factor in Point Cloud Viewer and Tools was set as 0.0165 to make the size of point clouds in the software suitable to the realistic environment in our experiment. \end{itemize}
+\item \textbf{Rendering:} Point clouds are appropriate to represent the complete view of objects and scenes in immersive applications with 6DoF.
+Thus, we developed an actively interactive VR experiment software for subjects to observe point cloud models in the 6DoF environment.
+Observers are permitted to explore freely in a room and observe the point clouds from any angle without occlusion.
+In this condition, the views displayed within the HMD are consistent with observers' body and head movements, resulting in an immersive feeling of perception. \\ Our experiment software was developed in Unity (version 5.6.5f1), exploiting the SteamVR plugin (version 1.2.3) to connect VR headsets.
+Point Cloud Viewer and Tools (version 2.20) helped us import and view the point cloud data inside Unity.
+After preprocessing, point clouds are rescaled to a similar size to exhibit realistic tele-immersive scenarios.
+Besides, geometric coding distortions can be masked by surface reconstruction~\cite{javaheri_point_2019}.
+Thus, raw point clouds are presented using the default point size.
+Notably, a large size of point cloud files might take up too much memory and cause a system hang.
+So we first packed all the resources related to rendering point clouds like prefabs and meshes and dynamically asynchronously loaded the asset bundles to improve software stability. \end{itemize}